 Food technology is the application of food science to the selection, preservation, processing, packaging, distribution and use of safe foods.
 It is a scientific field that allows for the production of safer and more nutritious foods, and involves transforming raw materials into edible and nutritious foods.
 Food scientists analyze food for the presence of fats, proteins, carbohydrates and water, as well as learn how to process and preserve food.
 They also help food producers develop the nutritional profiles of their products.

 Food Technology graduates or postgraduates can choose jobs in a variety of fields, such as restaurants, hospitals, food processing companies, soft drink manufacturing companies, cereal and spice and rice mills, catering establishments, quality control organizations, packaging industries and food research laboratories.
 In addition, there are professional perspectives specializing in bioinformatics and biotechnology companies, the pharmaceutical industry and water conservation.
 There are numerous universities and colleges around the world that aim to provide academic qualifications and extensive training to students who want to work in the food sector.
-In simple terms, food technology is the application of food science to the processing, packaging, preservation, distribution, quality assurance and use of food products.
+A bachelor's degree is the most common level of education among those pursuing careers related to food science technology.

-Product developers do pretty much the same work as food engineers, but they focus on additional factors, such as the economics of food production, consumer preferences, and marketing.
-This opens up the possibility of working for both the public and private sectors, testing, creating and processing various types of food.
+Product developers do pretty much the same work as food engineers but they focus on additional factors such as the economics of food production, consumer preferences and marketing.
+This opens up the possibility of working for both the public and private sectors testing, creating and processing various types of food.